Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 The King's Curse = A simple text based adventure using Ascii graphics taken from  https://www.asciiart.eu/

 The Road To Eden = Make hard decisions as you make your way to the city of Eden.
-Demonstrate how to read from txt files.
+Demonstrate how to open and read from txt files.

 https://www.youtube.com/watch?v=ike4KGsFM2Y